About This Guide

 For more on working with crosswalks see Crosswalk User Guide pages.

 If you are using TopBraid EDG for Metadata Management together with TopBraid EDG-RDM, you can document the use of a reference dataset in your applications catalog, data assets catalog and/or business glossary.
 See relevant User Guides for more details.

 While this section can serve as a standalone tutorial, it assumes that all steps described in the Getting Started for the Data Steward section has already been completed. the Airports reference dataset has been created and populated with data and you have access to it.

 Defining Reference Data Export

 As a data manager, you may need to distribute reference data for use in your data source.
 Export is one way of doing this.
-Reference data can be exported in full or as subsets of data defined through search criteria.
-After finding the reference dataset you need, click the dataset’s Export tab to view the available exports.
-(Examples in this section use the Airports reference dataset.)
+Reference data can be exported in full or as subsets of data.
+After finding the reference dataset you need, click the dataset’s Export tab to view the available export options:

 TopBraid EDG includes pre-built services for validating your locally stored reference data against the datasets managed by EDG.
 It also includes crosswalk services for translating from one set of codes to another set of mapped (cross-walked codes).
-See relevant Guides for more details on how to use these services.
+See the Development Guide for more details on how to use these services.